 - Secure office space and be open for business in three months.

 - Sign three clients within the first three months of operations.

 - Sign 10 clients within the first year.

-Setting the right goals and objectives for implementation of your business plan will push you to show up and perform every day.
+Setting the right goals and objectives for the implementation of your business plan will push you to show up and perform every day.
 If you don't set goals that challenge you on a daily basis, it's easy to stagnate in your business and simply drift along doing ok.
 Your objectives are where hopes and ideas are translated into action.

 Breaking Them Down Into Tasks

 This part of your business implementation plan details what must be accomplished, to achieve your greater objectives.
 Include a task manager for each step, so that roles are clearly defined, and there is accountability.

 As you create well-defined tasks and assignments for yourself, these descriptions should be plainly and generally stated; don’t get into a step-by-step, micromanaged explanation of how the tasks will be carried out.
 Instead, emphasize the expected results associated with these tasks.
 Continuing with the above example, the tasks section of your implementation plan might look like this: